Caloric theory: Caloric theory

-According to the caloric theory, the quantity of this substance is constant throughout the universe, and it flows from warmer to colder bodies.
-Indeed, Lavoisier was one of the first to use a calorimeter to measure the heat released during chemical reaction.
+Lavoisier was one of the first to use a calorimeter to measure the heat released during chemical reaction.
 Lavoisier presented the idea that caloric was a subtle fluid, obeying the common laws of matter, but attenuated to such a degree that it is capable of passing through dense matter without restraint; caloric's own material nature is evident when it is in abundance such as in the case of an explosion.

 In the 1780s, Count Rumford believed that cold was a fluid, "frigoric", after the results of Pictet's experiment.
 Pierre Prévost argued that cold was simply a lack of caloric.

 Since heat was a material substance in caloric theory, and therefore could neither be created nor destroyed, conservation of heat was a central assumption.
 Heat conduction was believed to have occurred as a result of the affinity between caloric and matter thus the less caloric a substance possessed, thereby being colder, attracted excess caloric from nearby atoms until a caloric, and temperature, equilibrium was reached.

 Chemists of the time believed in the self-repulsion of heat particles as a fundamental force thereby making the great fluid elasticity of caloric, which does not create a repulsive force, an anomalous property which Lavoisier could not explain to his detractors.